LiangJiuyang/HSMA-Harmonic-surface-mapping-algorithm-in-LAMMPS/README.md

 ```
 make intel_cpu_intelmpi
 ```

+Note that if you want to use HSMA with your own LAMMPS, please just copy /src/USER-HSMA to your lammps/src catalogue, and then refer to the same installation procedure listed in this part.

 ## User guide
 For employing HSMA3D, the only thing needed is to change the k-space solver in your Lammps in-file, just as